 The Company reports earnings per share in accordance with ASC Topic 260, "Earnings Per Share," which establishes standards for computing and presenting earnings per share.
 Basic earnings per share is computed by dividing net income available to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share is computed by dividing net income available to common shareholders by the weighted-average number of common shares and dilutive common share equivalents then outstanding.
-Potential common share equivalents consist of 8,182,497 common stock warrants issuable upon their exercise and 3,555,500 common stock options.
+For the three and six month period ended June 30, 2017, potential common share equivalents consist of 8,182,497 common stock warrants issuable upon their exercise and 3,555,500 common stock options.
 Under the treasury stock method, unexercised "in-the-money" stock options and warrants are assumed to be exercised at the beginning of the period or at issuance, if later.
 The assumed proceeds are then used to purchase common shares at the average market price during the period and the excess number of options over the number of shares assumed to be repurchased is included in the total dilutive shares outstanding.
-There were 3,555,500 "in-the-money" stock options outstanding during the three-month period ended March 31, 2017 resulting in the inclusion of an additional 339,957 shares of common stock in the dilutive weighted average shares outstanding.
-The common stock warrants were excluded as they were out of the money and had an antidilutive effect.
-There were no such participating securities outstanding during the three-month periods ended March 31, 2016.
+There were 3,555,500 "in-the-money" stock options outstanding during the three and six-month period ended June 30, 2017 but were not exercisable and such shares were excluded for the three and six months ended June 30, 2017 since they had an anti-dilutive effect.
+The common stock warrants were excluded as they were out of the money and had an anti-dilutive effect.
+There were no such participating securities outstanding during the six-month period ended June 30, 2017 but were not exercisable and such shares were out of the money and had an anti-dilutive effect.
+There were no such participating securities outstanding during the six-month period ended June 30, 2016.